 Hit your Move target 1,000 times, in total.

-The badges above, with the exception of the specific month badges, are perpetually available: if you haven't earned one yet you can satisfy its requirements in future.
-(You may have missed the April 2017 Perfect Month badge, but you can always pick up a virtually identical badge next April.)
+Most of the badges above are perpetually available: if you haven't earned one yet you can satisfy its requirements in future.

-This one's slightly different, partly because it requires the use of the Challenges app and partly because it involves teamwork, but it's otherwise similar to the other challenges listed below.
+This one was slightly different, partly because it required the use of the Challenges app and partly because it involves teamwork, but it's otherwise similar to the other challenges listed below.

-Apple has announced a special challenge for developers attending WWDC 2018.
-Individuals who earn 200 points across the event (including bonus points for the performance of your teammates) will get a reward on 8 June.
+Apple announced a special challenge for developers attending WWDC 2018.
+Individuals who earned 200 points across the event (including bonus points for the performance of your teammates) received a reward on 8 June.

 22 April 2017 is Earth Day, and Apple's Earth Day challenge was held in 2018 just as it was in 2017.